HabitatFramework/UserGuide/concepts/concepts.rst

 	Split Features (MapInfo)

-* Select one of the options in the ‘Process’ list.
+* Select one of the options in the 'Process' list.
-* Click on ‘Split Features’.
+* Click **Split Features**.
 The record will be updated and details added to the History tab for the INCID.
 The Cosmetic layer will be cleared.

 .. _merge: